Interdisciplinary Conference Travel Grants for Mellon-Affiliated Students

 - Funds will not be awarded retroactively.

-Your cluster’s Director will receive an email once you submit the online application form.
-Approval indicates that the cluster Director has vetted the application and verified your active affiliation with the cluster.
+- Cluster Director’s approval: Your cluster’s director will receive an email once you submit the online application form.
+Approval indicates that the cluster director has vetted the application and verified your active affiliation with the cluster.

-Once your program has reviewed your application, it will be sent to TGS.
-An application is not approved unless it is approved by both the cluster’s Director and TGS.
+- TGS approval: Once your program has reviewed your application, it will be sent to TGS.
+An application is not approved unless it is approved by the cluster’s director, student's program, and TGS.

 For more information, please email: email@example.com.